 Alternatively, a diesel-powered vehicle will produce better fuel economy during highway driving.
 Vehicles with diesel engines are more analogous to traditional gasoline-powered cars.
 While there are significant differences in engine design, drivers who chooses diesel-powered vehicles won’t notice many dissimilarities between the way a gasoline and a diesel-powered vehicle preforms, except at the gas pump.

 Diesel fuel is a little pricier than gasoline, but the extra cost is more than offset by the increase in fuel efficiency over that of gas engines.
 The increased efficiency of a diesel vehicle is due to the engine maintaining a lower operating speed than a gasoline engine, resulting in the diesel consuming less fuel.
+For example, Toyota Hilux is an affordable diesel vehicle with a reliable engine.
 This results in mildly improved fuel economy during city driving, but greatly increased efficiency at highway speeds.